Sir James Horlick, 4th Baronet

 Lieutenant-Colonel Sir James Nockells Horlick, 4th Baronet, OBE, MC (1886–1972) was the second son of Sir James Horlick, first holder of the Horlick Baronetcy, of Cowley Manor in the County of Gloucester, England, and Margaret Adelaide Burford.
-James, the 1st Baronet, was co-inventor (with his brother William) of Horlicks Malted Milk drink.
+James, the 1st Baronet, was co-inventor (with his brother William) of Horlicks Malted Milk.

-A recipient of the MC from both the UK and Greece for his actions during World War I, he briefly served as MP for Gloucester, was chairman of Horlicks Ltd and in later life become a renowned breeder of rhododendrons at his island home at Gigha in the west of Scotland.
+A recipient of the MC from both the UK and Greece for his actions during World War I, he briefly served as MP for Gloucester, was chairman of Horlicks Ltd and in later life became a renowned breeder of rhododendrons at his island home at Gigha in the west of Scotland.

 Biography

 Born in Brooklyn, New York on 22 March 1886, James was educated at Eton College and Christ Church, Oxford.
-While at Oxford Horlick played one first-class cricket match for Oxford University Cricket Club against Yorkshire in 1906, before playing two first-class matches for Gloucestershire, making an appearance each in the 1907 County Championship and the 1910 County Championship.
+While at Oxford Horlick played one first-class cricket match for Oxford University Cricket Club against Yorkshire in 1906, before playing two first-class matches for Gloucestershire, making one appearance each in the 1907 County Championship and the 1910 County Championship.
 He joined the Coldstream Guards at the outbreak of war in 1914, serving in Salonika.
 It was here that he met King Alexander of Greece and his wife Aspasia Manos, to whom he was later to donate the Garden of Eden in Venice and with whom he remained good friends.
 Mentioned in dispatches four times, James was also a recipient of the Military Cross, Greek Military Cross, Order of the White Eagle with Swords (4th class), and the Chevalier Legion d'Honneur and was returned as Conservative member of parliament for Gloucester in the 1923 General Election, which he served until 1929.

-In 1944 he purchased Achamore House and the island of Gigha where he set about planting a rhododendron garden that still exists today.
+In 1944 he purchased Achamore House and the island of Gigha where he set about planting a rhododendron garden that still exists.
 His work as a rhododendron breeder earned him, in 1963, the Victoria Medal of Honour.
-He also set about using his experience of the family business to support the island's dairy industry.
+He used his experience of the family business to support the island's dairy industry.

-Inheriting the Horlick baronetcy from his nephew in 1958, Sir James died at his home in Gigha on 31.December 1972 and was succeeded by his son, Sir John James McDonald Horlick.
+Inheriting the Horlick baronetcy from his nephew in 1958, he died at his home in Gigha on 31 December 1972.

 Family

-Sir James Married twice.
-First in 1909 to Flora McDonald Martin, CB, daughter of Col Cunliffe Martin and granddaughter of Sir James Ranald Martin.
+Sir James married twice.
+His first marriage was in 1909 to Flora McDonald Martin, CB, daughter of Col Cunliffe Martin and granddaughter of Sir James Ranald Martin.
 Their children were: